antmicro/kenning/README.md

 For this, we are going to use the [`PetDataset`](https://github.com/antmicro/kenning/blob/main/kenning/datasets/pet_dataset.py) Dataset and the [`TensorFlowPetDatasetMobileNetV2`](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/tensorflow_pet_dataset.py) ModelWrapper.

 We will skip the training process - we will use [tensorflow_pet_dataset_mobilenetv2.h5](https://dl.antmicro.com/kenning/models/classification/tensorflow_pet_dataset_mobilenetv2.h5).
-In Kenning, available models and resources can be downloaded using URIs with `kenning://` scheme, in this case `kenning:///models/classification/tensorflow_pet_dataset_mobilenetv2.h5`.
+In Kenning, available models and resources can be downloaded using URIs with the `kenning://` scheme, in this case `kenning:///models/classification/tensorflow_pet_dataset_mobilenetv2.h5`.

 The training of the above model can be performed using the following command: